madkali/proxy42/README.md

 # zdOS-Proxy

-Note: Proxy42 is a work in progress, and is currently not recommended for production use.
+Note:zdOS-Proxy Pis a work in progress, and is currently not recommended for production use.

-Proxy42 is an open source high-performance API Gateway.
+zdOS-Proxy is an open source high-performance API Gateway.
 Working in conjunction with APInf platform, it is designed to make APIs and microservices easy to manage by providing load balancing, authentication, rate limiting, content transformation and aggregation, logging and monitoring.

-Proxy42 runs on the erlang VM, which provides a solid base for building distributed, low-latency, soft-realtime systems, and is built on vegur, the router powering Heroku.
+zdOS-Proxy runs on the erlang VM, which provides a solid base for building distributed, low-latency, soft-realtime systems, and is built on vegur, the router powering Heroku.

-Proxy42 can be deployed to any cloud provider, to your own servers, or to embedded devices such as raspberry pi.
+zdOS-Proxy can be deployed to any cloud provider, to your own servers, or to embedded devices such as raspberry pi.

-Proxy42 is at an early stage of development.
+zdOS-Proxy is at an early stage of development.
 Currently the API gateway supports

  - HTTP administrative control API
  - Mounting APIs on different paths under the same domain